DS1TPT/ABF_Lang/README.md

 - byte, pointer increment/decrement will not be affected by the pointer type.
 - 'e' and '!' are comparative operator.
 They return 1 if condition is true, and 0 if condition is false.
 - 'g' command uses stdin.
 - 'h' command returns error code and halts program execution.
+Error code's type is unsigned int.
 ```
-Example, h100w65p is written in the file which is being executed.
+Example, z'h100w65p is written in the file which is being executed.
 READY>> s
 Program handled error(100)
 READY>>